wmbenedetto/examplify/README.md

 ## It's alive!

-The best part about examplify is that all your code is live JavaScript, so it's fully executable as a code sample.
+The best part about examplify is that all your code is live JavaScript, so everything is fully executable as code examples/demos in your page.

 To see it in action, clone this repo, then open examples/index.html in your browser.